-Report: Jon Gruden's Neck 'Grabbed' by Lee Smith During Argument with Derek Carr
+Jon Gruden, Derek Carr Involved in Heated Discussion During Cardinals Game

 Smith isn't much of a receiving threat at tight end but has appeared in all 10 games this year, playing both special teams and helping as a blocker in the offense.

-The 30-year-old, who is in his fourth season with Oakland, has also been a staunch defender of Carr in the past, including last month when there were questions about his leadership.
+The 30-year-old, who is in his fourth season with Oakland, has also been a staunch defender of Carr in the past, including last month when there were questions about the quarterback's leadership.

 "Attacking him as a leader on this football team is a joke," Smith said of Carr in October, per Gutierrez.
 "I hope everyone hears me loud and clear what a joke it is.
 It's frustrating, it's annoying and it's laughable and not fair to him when it is obviously not coming from inside this locker room."

 Meanwhile, Gruden is in his first year with the team after signing a 10-year contract in the offseason, and things haven't been going to plan.
-The squad entered Sunday with a 1-8 record, and the players seem to be at their limit.
+The squad entered Sunday with a 1-8 record, and some players seem to be at their limit.

-"I gotta get the f--k outta here," an unnamed veteran said after last week's game, per Matt Schneidman of the Mercury News.
+"I gotta get the f--k outta here," an unnamed veteran said after last week's loss to the Los Angeles Chargers, per Matt Schneidman of the Mercury News.

-The latest public argument makes things look even worse for the Raiders.